-If you’re a business owner or manager who has come to the point where you need a bit of extra support, but don’t need a full-time PA in the office, a virtual PA may be the ideal solution for you.
-Even though it makes sense on paper, the prospect of hiring virtual assistants can be daunting, as there is an aspect of anonymity that can put some employers off.
+If you’re a business owner or manager who has come to the point where you need extra support, a virtual PA may be the ideal solution for you.
+Even though it makes sense on paper, especially during the COVID-19 pandemic where the majority of office workers are working remotely, the prospect of hiring virtual assistants can be daunting, as there is an aspect of anonymity that can put some employers off.
 You’re putting your trust in somebody who you probably won’t meet face-to-face.
 Here are three things to look for in a potential VA that should ensure a successful working relationship.

 Chemistry and personality fit

 The nature of the working relationship between a virtual assistant and their employer is unique in that they may not work in the same city – or even the same country.
 Yet, the arrangement has to work as smoothly as it would if they were working side by side.
 This means that there are some additional elements to consider, as you want to make sure that you choose someone who fits your personality and work style.
 Unfortunately, there’s no hard-and-fast rule to ensuring chemistry, however a video interview will help considerably.
 Try and have an informal chat as much as possible, asking them questions about their background, preferred working style and how they feel they can benefit you.
 Developing rapport will hopefully help you to feel more comfortable and trusting in your future working relationship.

 Trustworthiness is an extremely important trait to look for in your virtual assistant.
 Part of their role might entail exposure to confidential information such as your passport if they’re booking your travel, or bank account details if they are purchasing things on your behalf.